-The Senior Field Practicum is a year long course that includes an internship of sixteen hours per week in a social work setting, working under the supervision of, a licensed social worker.
+The Senior Field Practicum is a year long course that includes an internship of sixteen hours per week in a social work setting (232 hours per semester), working under the supervision of, a licensed social worker.
 The field agency serves as a learning laboratory where you can develop skills and a sense of professional identity, preparing you for beginning-level social work practice upon graduation.